[Minor revision—posted 9/13/18 (replaces 8/9/17 edition)]

 OP 34.08: Undergraduate Credit by Examination

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach to issuing undergraduate credit by examination.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President by April 15.
+REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President by April 15.